cyli2014/cyli2014.github.io/README.md

 * __name:__ Your name. _Currently unused._
 * __description:__ The description of your site.
 Used for search engine results and displayed in the footer.
 I use it as copyright messages for fun.
 * __baseurl:__ The subpath of your site (e.g. /blog/). __Set it to blank if you use GiuHub domain directly and change it only when you totally understand the structure of your site!__ If the css design disappears with only words left you may probably need to check this setting.
 * __url:__ The base hostname and protocol for your site.
-If you use GitHub domain directly change it into a url like _http://xxxx.github.io_.
+If you use GitHub domain directly change it into _http://yourusername.github.io_.
 * __cover:__ The relative path to your site's cover image.
 * __logo:__ The relative path to your site's logo.
 Used in the navigation menu instead of the title if provided.